Pouring down like egg chow mein

 You can smell it from a mile away.

 A big, horrific pile of glop.
 Perhaps it's made of toxic sludge from a Corrupt Corporate Executive's industrial plant, or perhaps it's merely a colossal pile of dung.

 But it's alive.

 The Muck Monster is a living embodiment of filth and slop, and the Green Aesop tends to be his stomping grounds.
-Nothing tends to hammer an anti-pollution message home like an colossal, animate pile of crap.
+Nothing hammers an anti-pollution message home like a colossal, animate pile of (sometimes literal) crap.
 Plants die from this beastie's approach; sometimes animals and even people bite the dust from being in mere proximity to this abomination.

 - Ginta uses Babbo: Alice to dispel this curse off "Gramps" in episode 97 of MÄR.

 - Armageddon from The Return of Hanuman is a monster formed from a volcano, mostly because of the many inorganic trash contained inside and activated when Rahu and Ketu's staff went inside of the volcano.